-The Company allows customers to return their unsold products when they meet certain Company-established criteria as outlined in the Company's trade terms.
+The Company allows customers to return their unsold products when they meet certain Companyestablished criteria as outlined in the Company's trade terms.
 The Company regularly reviews and revises, when deemed necessary, its estimates of sales returns based primarily upon actual returns, planned product discontinuances, and promotional sales, which would permit customers to return items based upon the Company's trade terms.
 The Company records estimated sales returns as a reduction to sales and cost of sales, and an increase in accrued liabilities and inventories.
 Returned products which are recorded as inventories are valued based upon the amount that the Company expects to realize upon their subsequent disposition.
 The physical condition and marketability of the returned products are the major factors considered by the Company in estimating realizable value.
 Cost of sales includes the cost of refurbishment of returned products.
-Actual returns, as well as realized values on returned products, may differ significantly, either favorably or unfavorably, from the Company's estimates if factors such as product discontinuances, customer inventory levels or competitive conditions differ from the Company's estimates and expectations and, in the case of actual returns, if economic conditions differ significantly from the Company's estimates and expectations.
+Actual returns, as well as realized values on returned products, may differ significantly, either favorably or unfavorably, from the Company's estimates and expectations and, in the case of actual returns, if economic conditions differ significantly from the Company's estimates and expectations.